hcneuj/odeBLP/README.md

 ```
 NOTE: Order of outputs for each ODE in `DE_Results` matches the same order ODE equations are defined and returned in from ODE_model.

+12. Use `DE_profile_likelihood` to get profile likelihood curves for each parameter: